Hinkson Christian Academy: History

 In the fall of 1991 New Life Christian School in Moscow, Russia, began as a Christian school designed to meet the educational needs of local Christian expat families.
 It began with nineteen children and three teachers in a classroom rented from a Russian school.
-An independent study program was used largely because of the diversity of grade levels (grades 1–9).
+The 1994–1995 school year saw the first graduating class.
+That same year, HCA was granted official registration from the Russian government.
+On September 5, 1996, HCA officially began the 1996–1997 academic year in an old Russian kindergarten building.